EngrSaad2/Banking_System/readme.md

 Open your xamp/ wamp server.
 Run the project and enjoy ..

-#### N.B: If you have any query or face any problem feel free to knock me.
+#### N.B: If you have any query or face any problem feel free to knock us.
 Md.
 Abdullah
 abdullah001rti@gmail.com
 Linkedin: https://www.linkedin.com/in/abd1rti